harness/developer-hub/docs/chaos-engineering/chaos-faults/kubernetes/node/node-restart.md

 title: Node restart
 ---

 Node restart disrupts the state of the node by restarting it.
-- It tests deployment sanity (replica availability and uninterrupted service) and recovery workflows of the application pod.
+It tests deployment sanity (replica availability and uninterrupted service) and recovery workflows of the application pod.

 ![Node Restart](./static/images/node-restart.png)

 ## Use cases
 - Node restart fault determines the deployment sanity (replica availability and uninterrupted service) and recovery workflows of the application pod in the event of an unexpected node restart.
-- It simulates loss of critical services (or node-crash).
+- It simulates loss of critical services or node crash.
-- It verifies resource budgeting on cluster nodes (whether request(or limit) settings honored on available nodes).
+- It verifies resource budgeting on cluster nodes (whether request or limit settings are honored on available nodes).
-- It verifies whether topology constraints are adhered to (node selectors, tolerations, zone distribution, affinity or anti-affinity policies) or not.
+- It verifies whether topology constraints are adhered to (node selectors, tolerations, zone distribution, affinity or anti-affinity policies).

-**Note**
+:::note
 - Kubernetes > 1.16 is required to execute this fault.
 - Create a Kubernetes secret named `id-rsa` where the fault will be executed.
 The contents of the secret will be the private SSH key for `SSH_USER` that will be used to connect to the node that hosts the target pod in the secret field `ssh-privatekey`.
   - Below is a sample secret file: